intermine/im-docs/docs/get-started/tutorial/webapp.rst

 Header
 ~~~~~~~

+Logo
+^^^^^

 First, let's update the logo of your site.
-The logo should be 45px x 43px and named `logo.png`.
+The logo should be 45x43 and named `logo.png`.

 1. Copy your image into this directory: `MINE_NAME/webapp/resources/webapp/model/images`

 2. Start Tomcat
 3. Deploy your webapp with this command:

 ant default remove-webapp release-webapp

+You should see your new logo in the top left corner of your webapp.
+If you don't refresh your browser.

 If you are making lots of changes to your webapp, you may encounter some issues.
 If your webapp is slow or fails to
-respond, restart tomcat.
+respond, restart Tomcat.
+If Tomcat runs out of memory, you may have to kill the process as it will fail to shut
+down correctly.
+Upgrading to Tomcat 7 seems to help with this.

 If your changes are not being reflected in your webapp, add the `clean` target:

 ant clean; ant default remove-webapp release-webapp